Jagjeet/comicbook-theme/README.md

 # comicbook-theme

 This theme is inspired by web comics like [A Softer World](http://asofterworld.com).
+It is currently being developed for a web portfolio, but could easily be used for other purposes.
+To see the theme in action, check out [The Design and Development Adventures of Jagjeet...](https://jagjeet.github.io/).

 ## Installation